Highfivery/zero-spam-for-wordpress/readme.txt

 = Does Zero Spam for WordPress block user IPs? =

-*Not by itself.* Zero Spam for WordPress does not block IP addresses by itself.
-Visitors that are getting blocked have either been manually blocked by the site admin or appear in one of the IP blacklist like [Stop Forum Spam](https://www.stopforumspam.com/), [Project Honeypot](https://www.projecthoneypot.org/), or the [Zero Spam IP database](https://www.zerospam.org).
+*Not on its own.* Zero Spam for WordPress does not automatically block IP addresses.
+If a visitor is blocked, it could be due to manual blocking by the site admin or their presence in IP blacklists such as [Stop Forum Spam](https://www.stopforumspam.com/), [Project Honeypot](https://www.projecthoneypot.org/), or the [Zero Spam](https://www.zerospam.org).

-If a legitimate user is getting blocked, check the Log (Admin > Dashboard > Zero Spam > Log) to get further details why they were blocked.
-You can adjust how strict the 3rd-party blacklist checks are or disable those if you find that your users are prone to being flagged as spam/malicious.
+In the event that a legitimate user is blocked, refer to the Log (Admin > Dashboard > Zero Spam > Log) for further details on the reason behind the block.
+You have the flexibility to adjust the strictness of the 3rd-party blacklist checks or disable them if your users are prone to being flagged as spam or malicious.

 = Does Zero Spam for WordPress check Jetpack comments? =

-**No.** Zero Spam for WordPress is unable to integrate Jetpack.
-For more information, see [https://wordpress.org/support/topic/incompatible-with-jetpack-comments](https://wordpress.org/support/topic/incompatible-with-jetpack-comments).
+**No, it doesn't.** Zero Spam for WordPress does not have integration with Jetpack.
+If you have any inquiries regarding this, please refer to [https://wordpress.org/support/topic/incompatible-with-jetpack-comments](https://wordpress.org/support/topic/incompatible-with-jetpack-comments) for more details.

 = How do I boost performance of Zero Spam for WordPress? =

-**Enable caching.** Caching is highly recommended and will prevent repeated calls to third-party API and access checks on each page visit.
+**Enable caching for optimal performance.** Enabling caching is highly recommended as it helps prevent repetitive calls to third-party APIs and access checks during each page visit.

-You can also adjust the cache and API timeout settings in admin depending on your server and specific needs.
+To further optimize performance, you can adjust the cache and API timeout settings in the admin panel based on your server specifications and specific requirements.

 = Does Zero Spam support WP-CLI commands? =